Rismi/CS4780-Project1/README.md

 # CS4780-Project1
-# Using Visual Studio Code to run the programs
+Using Visual Studio Code to run the programs
+Part 3 cracking for TripleSDES incomplete here